catharinadepari/essay/README.md

 <br>

 ### A. Data Flows Between Client and Server<br>
-#### Data Flows Between Client and Server
 The data used by the wed developer come from the two nonprofit organizations' own studies and other resources which are linked to the web.
 These data include:<br>

 - the *Federal Onshore Oil and Gas Leasing Reform Act of 1987 100th Congress (1987-1988)* <https://www.congress.gov/bill/100th-congress/house-bill/2851> to support the author's argument that the leasing system on land for oil and gas drilling was very outdated.<br>

-- the *spatial distribution of federal oil and gas leases* comprising of those leased for minimum bid ($2 per acre), those leased noncompetitively (below $2 per acre), and leased under Trump administration<br>
+- the *spatial distribution of federal oil and gas leases* comprising of those leased for minimum bid ($2 per acre), those leased noncompetitively (below $2 per acre), and leased under Trump administration.

 <img src="img/data3a.png" width='900'><br>